 If you follow my Facebook page you might have noticed that I posted last year a video from Dessert Insider about this special ice cream created by pastry Chef Dominique Ansel.
 It was only available in Japan until he launched it this year in his London bakery.
 I had to try it (watermelon is my favorite fruit), and although it is costly (around 7£), it is worth E.V.E.R.Y. cent!
 The taste is full and fresh, the texture is perfectly smooth and silky.
 It is made with fresh watermelon and served in the fruit with some chocolate seeds.
 If you are curious about the recipe, this is how it is made:

-- Upside down: Maria and Anders stopped in the Netherlands on their way to Canada.
+Upside down: Maria and Anders stopped in the Netherlands on their way to Canada.
 We hosted them for a few days and even spent a day at Walibi.
-It was on my wishlist for almost two years and we chose the perfect timing: Monday.
-The park was quiet with barely any queuing, we managed to ride all rollercoasters!
+It was on my wishlist for almost two years and we chose the perfect day: Monday.
+The park was quiet with barely any queues, we managed to ride all rollercoasters!

 I have been working on creating more flow in my everyday life and I also started paying attention to manifestation.
 I have a recent example of manifestation: I submitted a question to the Lively Show podcast and Jess Lively answered it during her last Q&A episode.
 My question got picked up just on time because she announced on the next episode she was going on a hiatus.